ninjah187/DotNetNinja/readme.md

 - model representing user of application.

 `IHashManager` with `HashManager` implementation:
-- service used by the library for PBKDF2 hashes generation and verification.
+- service used to generate and verify password hashes (PBKDF2 by default).

 `IUserService` with `UserService` implementation:
-- service providing basic operations on users like creating, deleting, authenticating, logging in, logging out.
+- service providing basic users operations like create, delete, log in, log out.

 `UserAccessFilter`:
 - MVC authentication filter that lets you control access to your controllers and actions in convenient way.